stratika/GPULlama3.java/README.md

 python3 -m venv venv
 source ./venv/bin/activate

-# Install TornadoVM with OpenCL backend and OpenJDK 21 [Optional] -> --backend opencl,ptx
+# Install TornadoVM with a supported JDK 21 and select the backends (--backend opencl,ptx).
-# Be sure to have the correct JDK version installed and the TornadoVM installer script is executed correctly.
+# To see the valid JDKs run: ./bin/tornadovm-installer --listJDKs
-# you can run at this step: tornado --devices to check if the installation was successful
+# For example, to install with OpenJDK 21 and build the OpenCL backend, run:
 ./bin/tornadovm-installer --jdk jdk21 --backend opencl

 # Source the TornadoVM environment variables